 "When people do not respect us we are sharply offended; yet in his private heart no man much respects himself." - Mark Twain

 I hate a bad review, but if I don’t leave room for improvement, what do I think I am, perfect?
 Ridiculous notion.
 Every really good actor I know doubts themselves, because they’re always reaching for perfection.
 Conversely when an actor has said (however shyly) they believe they are good, nothing good has ever come of it.

 And then there is Twain's great advice for getting organized:

-Mark Twain may not have been thinking specifically of the theatre when writing any of the above, but his words sure do come in handy to a thespian - they certainly do.
+Twain may not have been thinking specifically of the theatre when writing this last piece of advice, but it sure does come in handy to a thespian - it certainly does.